fluid-project/infusion-docs/src/documents/tutorial-PreferencesFramework/PrefsFramework.md

     }
 });
 ```
-Again, we use `fluid.defaults()` to create the schema.
+Again, we use `fluid.defaults()` to create the Schema.
 As with the Primary Schema and the Panel, `fluid.defaults()` is passed two arguments:
 1) a string name (`"minEditor.auxSchema"`), and 2) a JavaScript object containing configuration options.

-Let’s look at the schema in detail.
+Let’s look at the Schema in detail.

 ##### Loader Grade #####
-The _loader grade_ specifies the _type_ of preference editor:
+The _loader grade_ specifies the _type_ of Preference Editor:

 ```javascript
     loaderGrades: ["fluid.prefs.fullNoPreview"],
 ```

-The Preference Framework provides three pre-defined types of editor:
+The Preference Framework provides three pre-defined types of Editor:
 1. separated panel (the default): This is a page-width panel collapsed at the top of the page;
 it slides down when activated by the user.
-2. full page, no preview: This is a preference editor that occupies the full page.
+2. full page, no preview: This is a Preference Editor that occupies the full page.
-3. full page, with preview: This is a preference editor that occupies the full page, but includes
+3. full page, with preview: This is a Preference Editor that occupies the full page, but includes
-provisions for an iframe in the page to preview any changes made by the editor.
+provisions for an iframe in the page to preview any changes made by the Editor.

 In the code snippet above, the `loaderGrades` option is used to specify the “full page, no preview” form.

 ##### Templates #####
-The Auxiliary Schema must declare where to find the main HTML template for the preference editor.
+The Auxiliary Schema must declare where to find the main HTML template for the Preference Editor.
 In our example, this template is located in the same folder as other HTML templates.
 The Auxiliary Schema allows you to define `terms` – strings that can be re-used elsewhere in the
 schema.
 Here, it is being used to define once the path to where the HTML templates are: